IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 - `Intent.EntityFrameworkCore.Repositories`
 - `Intent.Application.ServiceImplementations.Conventions.CRUD`

 Once you've installed those modules, you will notice a blinking button at the bottom of the screen.
 Click on it to view the Software Factory Execution again.
-It detected changes being made and performed another Software Factory Execution.
+When it detected the module installation, it automatically performed another Software Factory Execution.

 Once it is done, double-click the file `OwnerService` in the changes and observe how its output has changed from the previous run.